Mathematics (MATH)

 Prerequisite: Prerequisite: MATH& 151 with a C or better.

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

-MATH 153 Calculus III 5 Credits
+MATH& 153 Calculus III 5 Credits

 Covers advanced calculus topics including infinite series, Taylor polynomials, Taylor series representation of functions and calculus in polar coordinates and in parametric equations.
 Continuation of MATH& 152.